axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard-configuration/index.rst

 .. note::

-   The Export function only available for users who have the permission :bdg-ref-warning:`🔑DashboardExportPublic <DashboardExportPublic>`.
+   Grant permission :bdg-ref-warning:`🔑DashboardExportPublic <DashboardExportPublic>` to enable export of public dashboards for users.

 |edit-public-dashboards|